Anuj092/TODOMATE/README.md

 # AngularTodoApp

-## Angular Todo Project that works with your browser's memory using local storage, and its information is not lost when the page is refreshed.
+## Angular To-do Project that works with your browser's memory using local storage, and its information is not lost when the page is refreshed.

 Live Demo: [http://angulartodoapp.demoistasyonu.com](http://angulartodoapp.demoistasyonu.com)